-It must be the shortest river crossing – from Hampi to Anegundi across the Tungabhadra river must be the shortest in the world.
-The two- minute journey at the Talwarkatta crossing might lead you to think you could just swim across.
+The river crossing from Hampi to Anegundi across the Tungabhadra river must be the shortest in the world.
+The two- minute journey at the Talwarkatta crossing might in fact lead you to think you could just swim across.

 Make no mistake though.
 The water is quite deep – deep enough to have drowned laborers working on a bridge as it collapsed in 2009.
 The loss of life and money only reinforced the superstition that the Gods were not in favor of the idea.
 (Update – the bridge was re-built after our trip so do check if it’s operational during your visit).

 Here we are then, waiting for the boat at the jetty while the minutes seem to tick away endlessly.
-To be honest, it just feels that way ‘coz 1) it is blazing hot 2) we are the first ones to arrive while the locals saunter in close to departure time.
+To be honest, it just feels that way because 1) it’s blazing hot 2) we are the first ones to arrive while the locals saunter in close to departure time.
 Stumbling around with luggage on rounded, slippery rocks doesn’t help either!

-If you are wondering why you can’t take the road, the answer is you can, but the journey takes close to an hour as the bridge didn’t exist.
+If you are wondering why we didn’t take the road, the answer is when we visited the journey took close to an hour as the bridge didn’t exist.

 Anyhow, as the boat chugs to the jetty consisting of little else but flat, partially submerged rocks, waiting passengers arrange themselves in single file.